jasonadams1326/jasonadams1326/README.md

 ### Hi there, I'm Jason Adams

+I'm a full stack web developer who is passionate about creating a great user experience and the intersection of technology and mental health.
+Feel free to reach out to me on Linkedin!
 <!--
 **jasonadams1326/jasonadams1326** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.